 For more information about Insomnia, visit National Sleep Foundation's official Insomnia hub .

 How do I know if cognitive behavioral therapy for insomnia (CBT-I) is right for me?

-There’s really no one indicator.
+There is not one specific indicator.
 If you’ve had insomnia for a long period of time, if you have tried sleep medications and haven’t had significant relief, or if there’s no obvious medical or psychiatric cause you’re aware of, then it’s likely you’ll want to address your concerns about the sleep disturbance as well as habits you’ve developed over time that will perpetuate insomnia.
-And a lot of the things people do perpetuate insomnia.
+A lot of the things people do often perpetuate insomnia.
 Some people take daytime naps after a bad night’s sleep, sleep in on weekends or stay in bed for extended periods of time.
 These things actually contribute to insomnia and they’re the habits we try to end with CBT.

 If I choose to try CBT-I treatment, how do I locate a clinician where I live?
 How will I know if he or she is reputable in the field?